RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Experimental Setup

 \subsubsection{Human-designed off-the-shelf architectures}

 To conduct fair and rigorous comparisons among different models, we keep the aligned training techniques as much as possible for each human-designed off-the-shelf architecture.
-For optimizer, we use SGD \cite{ruder2017overview_sgd} optimizer with nesterov momentum=0.9 and weight decay=0.0001 for all model families except for ViTs, DeiTs\jiakai{, and} MLP-Mixers; instead for these \jiakai{three model families,} we use AdamW \cite{loshchilov2018decoupled_adamw} with weight decay=0.05 since ViTs and MLP-Mixers are highly sensitive to optimizers, using SGD would cause the failure of training \cite{touvron2020training}.
-For scheduler, we use cosine scheduler \cite{loshchilov2016sgdr} with maximum training epoch=100 for all models, for models except for ViTs, DeiTs and MLP-Mixers we use base learning rate (lr)=0.1, warm up lr=0.4, and minimal lr=0.0, and for ViTs, DeiTs and MLP-Mixers we use a much smaller learning rate. \jiakai{For data pre-processing, we use standard ImageNet training augmentation, which consists of random resized crop, random horizontal flip, color jitter, and normalization, for all models}.
-We also follow the common settings in network training \cite{szegedy2017inception,wolf2020transformers,chen2020robust,gupta2019stochastic} and use label smooth with $\epsilon$=0.1, weight averaging with decay=0.9999.
+For optimizer, we use SGD \cite{ruder2017overview_sgd} optimizer with nesterov momentum=0.9 and weight decay=0.0001 for all model families except for ViTs, DeiTs, Swin Transformers, ViTAEs and MLP-Mixers; instead for these five model families, we use AdamW \cite{loshchilov2018decoupled_adamw} with weight decay=0.05 since Transformers and MLP-Mixers are highly sensitive to optimizers, using SGD would cause the failure of training \cite{touvron2020training}.
+For scheduler, we use cosine scheduler \cite{loshchilov2016sgdr} with maximum training epoch=100 for all models, for models except for ViTs, DeiTs, Swin Transformers, ViTAEs and MLP-Mixers we use base learning rate (lr)=0.1, warm up lr=0.4, and minimal lr=0.0, and for these five model families we use a much smaller learning rate.
+For data pre-processing, we use standard ImageNet training augmentation, which consists of random resized crop, random horizontal flip, color jitter, and normalization, for all models including Transformers and CNNs.
+For all models, we also follow the common settings in network training \cite{szegedy2017inception,wolf2020transformers,chen2020robust,gupta2019stochastic} and use label smooth with $\epsilon$=0.1.
 For other settings, we set batch size=512, the number of loading workers=4, and enable the pin memory.